NYC/MIA

 2. Entering a new market doesn’t necessarily mean a German brand launching in India, for example.
 It might mean expanding your audience to include a new customer set.
 It might mean adapting a B2C product for an enterprise B2B customer.
 Wherever geographic or strategic repositioning is needed, we believe this guidance might be handy.

 Remember: marketing is generally tasked with market research to identify where a firm should grow, and developing new customer acquisition strategy.
 As a firm that’s brought dozens of brands to new markets successfully, Criterion Global acts as a CMO’s “BFF” pointing the way as decisions are made.
-Here is a countdown of the top 5 crucial – yet common – mistakes made by brands expanding to new markets:
+For more information on how we as an agency can guide you through market expansion efficiently and effectively, contact us.

 1. Lack of Internal “Listening”